Alaska Historical Library, Juneau, has kindly allowed

 would get out of bed to walk whenever the arm pained, and he walked as one with

 locomotor ataxia.
-He had broken the
+He had broken

-time he moved.
-Miss Gunz had also
+every time he moved.
+Miss Gunz

-irksome duties of the hospital, to bathe him and make him generally comfortable,
+many irksome duties of the hospital, to bathe him and make him generally comfortable,

 and the Archdeacon praised her without restrictions.

-next morning while the Archdeacon was resting quietly and was rational and I was
+next morning while the Archdeacon was resting quietly and was rational and I

-by his side, he said, Hap, I want you to help me make plans.
+was by his side, he said, Hap, I want you to help me make plans.

-It is not right that I be sick around you and Clara and be a burden, and
+It is not right that I be sick around you and Clara and be a burden,

-again he lamented the fact that he could no longer read.
+and again he lamented the fact that he could no longer read.

 had better take the last boat out, he said, and don't you think the hospital

 cannont get on without me.
-Of
+Of course

-boat after it came in sight, for it was not due for a week.
+after it came in sight, for it was not due for a week.